APA 7th referencing

 Australian Curriculum, Assessment and Reporting Authority.
 (2015).
 Science: Sequence of content F-6 strand: Science understanding (Version 8.1). https://docs.acara.edu.au/resources/Science_-_Sequence_of_content.pdf

 Australian Curriculum, Assessment and Reporting Authority.
-(2016).
-The Australian curriculum: Humanities and social sciences: 7 - 10 civics and citizenship (Version 8.3). https://www.australiancurriculum.edu.au/umbraco/Surface/Download/Pdf?subject=7%E2%809310%20Civics%and%20Citizenship&type=F10
+(2022).
+Humanities and social sciences: Civics and citizenship 7-10: Curriculum content 7-10 (Version 9.0). https://v9.australiancurriculum.edu.au/content/dam/en/curriculum/ac-version-9/downloads/humanities-and-social-sciences/civics-and-citizenship/humanities-and-social-sciences-civics-and-citizenship-curriculum-content-v9.docx

 School Curriculum and Standards Authority.
 (2016).
-Mathematics - scope and sequence - P-6 (Version 8.1). https://k10outline.scsa.wa.edu.au/home/teaching/curriculum-browser/mathematics-v8/overview/Maths_P-10_Scope-and-Sequence_Phase_1_March_2016.PDF
+Mathematics - Scope and sequence - P-6 (Version 8.1). https://k10outline.scsa.wa.edu.au/home/teaching/curriculum-browser/mathematics-v8/overview/Maths_P-10_Scope-and-Sequence_Phase_1_March_2016.PDF

 • Download the curriculum document for date and version information